vssssssssss/thinkster-django-angular-tutorial/chapter07.md

 ## Checkpoint
 Assuming all is well, you can confirm you're on the right track by loading `http://localhost:8000/` in your browser.
 You should see the `Post` object you created at the end of the last section!

-This also confirms that half of the `PostListCreateView` from the last section is working.
+This also confirms that `PostViewSet` from the last section is working.

 {x: checkpoint_render_posts}
 Visit `http://localhost:8000/` and confirm the `Post` object you made earlier is shown.